Novachocolat/Novachocolat/README.md

 ### Hello, I'm Lysandre !
 I'm also called Nova.

 ## Description
-I'm a frech student in computer science
+I'm a french student in computer science.
 My GitHub page is here to try some HTML, CSS, JS code and more in the future !

 ## Social medias